Tel Aviv – The city that crushed me

 Tel Aviv – The City That Crushed Me

-When the management company asked me whether I wanted to renew the lease on my old but charming Tel Aviv apartment, I was filled with a sense of relief.
+When the management company asked me whether I wanted to renew the lease on my old but charming Tel Aviv apartment, I was filled with relief.
 Then came the price tag

 “Hi Adi, it’s that time of year!” flashed the message on the screen of my cellphone, which was resting on my desk.
 The message was from the company managing the apartment I’ve been living in for the last year.
 The three-room apartment is home to two of us, spacious and well-lit, old in a tolerable, even charming way, in the heart of the older part of north Tel Aviv.